 - Taking into account all claims which have been incurred prior to the valuation date, regardless of whether they have been reported or not; - It is calculated as the present value of expected future cash flows associated with the incurred claim.
-Projected cash flows will include payments for benefits and related expenses; - Should there be any liabilities transferred to a counterparty, the recoverable amounts are adjusted to factor in the expected losses due to default of the counterparty; - The best estimate considers the time value of money based on the consideration of the claim inflows and outflows (using the relevant risk free interest rate term structure provided by EIOPA).
+Projected cash flows will include payments for benefits and related expenses; - Should there be any liabilities transferred to a counterparty, the recoverable amounts are adjusted to factor in the expected losses due to default of the counterparty; - The best estimate considers the time value of money based on the consideration of the claim inflows and outflows.